DCC-EX/dcc-ex.github.io/docs/big-picture/big-picture.rst

 Throughout these pages we will be using EX-RAIL functionality extensively, not just for automation, but also to define the various objects in use, and therefore we highly recommend being familiar with at least the basics of EX-RAIL, so it would be best to read through the :doc:`/automation/EX-RAIL-intro` page prior to going any further.

 We will also be outlining the equivalent DCC++ EX commands for items where relevant, so it can be handy to refer to the :doc:`/reference/software/command-reference` where necessary.

+Tuning servo positions
+_______________________

+An important item to note when configuring servo based turnouts and signals is that the angles provided are going to be unique to your layout, and possibly even be unique to each particular turnout or signal, depending on how they are mounted and physically connected.

+We provide some handy documentation on how to evaluate the correct angles on our :doc:`/reference/hardware/servo-module` page.

 Building blocks and stages
 ===========================